Rasta669/Fucha-on-FVM/Smart Contract/README.md

 npm install
 ```

 To obtain a Filecoin-related address (t4). see [this link](https://github.com/filecoin-project/testnet-hyperspace) for instructions on linking your ETH address to Filecoin and accessing faucets for testnet testing.
-Set the `PRIVATE_KEY` in `.env`.
+Set the `PRIVATE_KEY` in `.env` as shown in `.envexample`.

 To check your ETH equivalent t4 address, run the following command: